 42 Are companies required to disclose the 'pay ratio' between the CEO's annual total compensation and the annual total compensation of other workers?

-There is currently no such requirement under the law.
+Currently, there is no such requirement under the law.

 Gender pay gap disclosure

 43 Are companies required to disclose 'gender pay gap' information?
 If so, how is the gender pay gap measured?